sovrynn/ecdo/3-MONITORING-PRESENT-ROTATION/date-and-triggers/README.md

 [2] https://landscheidt.info/
 [4] https://nobulart.com/360-days/

+The data for the fourth chart is obtained from JPL's Ephemeris software: https://ssd.jpl.nasa.gov/horizons/app.html

 ## Nobulart hypothesis

 I think there is certainly enough energy involved between the sun and the earth for a field inversion in the sun during a gravitational lull to be the trigger for the decoupling.
 As we progress towards  the slip the progression must manifest as accelerated magnetic polar wander and a narrowing of average real polar nutation (due to the drift occurring between core and mantle).
 The heat is rising and water is an excellent medium to draw it out.